daniel-wojahn/tibetan-text-metrics/README.md

 TibetanTextMetrics (TTM) grew out of the challenge of analysing multiple editions of the 17th-century Tibetan legal text "The Pronouncements in Sixteen Chapters" (*zhal lce bcu drug*) as part of the [Law in Historic Tibet](https://www.law.ox.ac.uk/law-historic-tibet) project at the Centre for Socio-Legal Studies at the University of Oxford.
 My original approach stemmed from an understanding within the Tibetan scholarly tradition that all *zhal lce bcu drug* editions are essentially identical.
 Thus the plan was for a critical edition using all available editions.
 However, a preliminary attempt using [CollateX](https://collatex.net/) revealed substantial differences between editions, particularly in certain chapters, resulting in a convoluted apparatus that was very hard to navigate.
 While CollateX is ideal for texts with minor variations, the large variations between these editions required a different analytical approach.
 Simple comparison methods such as difflib or online plagiarism checkers offered limited insights.
 In order to perform a more in-depth analysis, including semantic, structural and content-based comparisons (as far as possible for the Tibetan language), I developed TTM.
 This tool provides the quantitative metrics necessary to effectively assess textual similarities at the chapter level, helping researchers to understand broader patterns of textual evolution.

-### Key features and use cases:
+## Key features and use cases:

 - **Chapter/Section-based Analysis**: Uses Tibetan section markers (*sbrul shad*, ༈) to automatically split texts into comparable units, enabling targeted analysis of specific sections
 - **Flexible Text Segmentation**: Adaptable for various historical texts and genres (a corpus like the many Sakya Genealogies (*sa skya gdung rabs*) or different editions of biographical literature (*rnam thar*) come to mind)
 - **Text Evolution Analysis**: Helps trace how texts evolved over time by identifying where successive authors and editors incorporated additional material
 - **Data-Driven Insights**: Provides quantitative metrics to complement qualitative textual analysis
+- **N-gram Pattern Analysis**: Compares how often different word or POS tag sequences (n-grams) appear in each text, using a pattern-based approach that detects similarities in _style_ and _structure_, not just exact matches.

-## Features
+## Approach & Metrics

-- **Syntactic Distance**: Counts the number of operations needed to transform one POS tag sequence into another.
-Also provides a normalized version (0-1) scaled by text length, enabling fair comparison between chapters of different sizes.
+- **Normalized Syntactic Distance**: Measures how different the grammatical structures are between texts, normalized for text length.
+This captures structural similarity and is robust to content variation.

-- **Weighted Jaccard Similarity**: Measures vocabulary overlap with POS-based weighting (customizable in `metrics.py`), allowing you to emphasize content words like nouns and verbs over function words.
+- **Weighted Jaccard Similarity**: Measures vocabulary overlap, giving more weight to linguistically important parts of speech (customizable in `metrics.py`).
+This highlights meaningful lexical similarities.

-- **Longest Common Subsequence (LCS)**: Identifies shared sequences of words (Cython-optimized).
-Both raw counts and normalized percentages (relative to average text length) are provided.
+- **Normalized LCS**: Identifies the longest common subsequence of words, normalized for text length.
+This metric finds shared sequential patterns and is Cython-optimized for speed.

-- **Pattern Recognition**: Analyzes n-gram patterns in both words and POS tags (Cython-optimized).
-Uses cosine similarity to measure pattern usage between texts, with parallel processing for efficiency.
+- **Pattern Recognition**: Analyzes n-gram patterns in both words and POS tags, using cosine similarity to compare pattern usage between texts.
+Parallel processing and Cython optimization make this efficient even for large corpora.
+- **N-gram pattern analysis**: Instead of just counting which phrases or sequences are shared, this method looks at how frequently each sequence appears in each text.
+It then compares these overall patterns, so even if two texts do not have many identical phrases, they can still be considered similar if they use language in a similar way.
+This helps identify stylistic or structural resemblance, even when the texts are not direct copies.

-- **Principal Component Analysis (PCA)**: Provides multi-dimensional visualization of textual relationships, combining multiple metrics into an intuitive visual representation.
-Features adaptive cluster detection, outlier identification using Median Absolute Deviation (MAD), and dynamic region visualization based on data distribution.
+- **Principal Component Analysis (PCA)**: Combines multiple metrics into an intuitive, multi-dimensional visualization of textual relationships.
+Includes adaptive cluster detection and outlier identification.

-- **Visualizations**: Generate heatmaps for individual metrics and PCA plots that help identify clusters of similar texts and chapters.
+- **Visualizations**: Generates heatmaps for each metric to help identify clusters and similarities among texts and chapters.

+### Why These Metrics?
+- **Content-level analysis** (e.g., word2vec, BERT, etc.) is not yet reliable for Tibetan due to limited resources and training data.
+- **Structural metrics** (POS-based, LCS, Jaccard) are language-agnostic and robust even with limited semantic resources.
+- **Weighted approaches** allow you to emphasize linguistically important features (e.g., nouns, verbs).

+### Interpreting the Results
+- **Normalized Syntactic Distance**: 0 means identical structure, 1 means completely different.
+- **Weighted Jaccard**: Higher is more overlap (max 100%).
+- **Normalized LCS**: Higher is more sequential similarity (max 100%).

+### Limitations
+- **Semantic depth**: Without reliable word embeddings or semantic models for Tibetan, the analysis can’t fully capture meaning-level similarity.
+- **POS tagging accuracy**: All structural metrics depend on the quality of POS tagging.

+## Output

+- **CSV file**: `output/metrics/pos_tagged_analysis.csv` with normalized metrics only.
+- **Visualizations**: Heatmaps for each normalized metric in `output/heatmaps/`.
+- **PCA**: Principal Component Analysis based on normalized metrics.

 ## Installation